Skip to main content

 When does a domain name qualify as a trademark?

-When trademark law protects a domain name, the owner has the right to prohibit the use of similar names or misspelled names by others.
+When trademark law protects a domain name, the owner has the right to prohibit the use of similar or misspelled names by others.

 How do I check the availability of a domain name?

-Because a domain name must be unique, it is only available to one user.
-The availability of a domain name can be determined by searching the website of an ICANN approved online registrar of domain names.
+You can determine the availability of a domain name by searching the website of an ICANN-approved online registrar of domain names.
 The websites InterNIC and ICANN list the approved registrars.

 How do I register a domain name trademark?

-If a domain name is available and is not a protected trademark of another company engaged in a similar goods or services business, an applicant can register for the domain name.
-ICANN provides a list of approved registrars.
-The applicant will need to pay a fee, which is assessed yearly, and provide contact information.
-Once registered, the domain name owner has the exclusive right to use the domain address, but this right alone does not prohibit others from using the name for a business or product.
+Suppose a domain name is available and is not a protected trademark of another company engaged in a similar goods or services business.
+In that case, an applicant can register for the domain name.
+ICANN provides a list of approved domain registrars.

 How are conflicts resolved between domain names and an existing trademark?